crossplane/crossplane/design/design-doc-rbac-manager.md

 (or even arbitrary types) are created.
 Crossplane is choosing to be opinionated about its RBAC roles at this time, but may explore this path in the future if opinionated RBAC roles prove to be insufficient.

+### Namespace-aligned ClusterRoles

+This design proposes that the RBAC manager approximate cluster role aggregation when managing namespaced RBAC roles.
+This is driven by a desire to leverage role aggregation at the namespace scope, which is not supported by Kubernetes.
+An alternative to this approach would be to create 'namespace-aligned' cluster roles for each namespace and bind them to subjects in that namespace using a role binding.
+This alternative approach is appealing in that it leverages 'native' RBAC role aggregation, but it has a few downsides:

+* Nothing prevents a 'namespace-aligned' cluster role from being bound to a namespace other than the one it was intended for.
+In particular, in the likely case that namespace A's admin role granted a subset namespace B's admin role, admins of namespace B would be able to bind namespace A's cluster role to subjects within their namespace.
+* Namespace admins would need access to browse all cluster roles in order to determine which cluster roles they may bind in their namespace.
+* Cluster roles must be manually cleaned up when a namespace is deleted.

+In all the difference between using namespace-aligned cluster roles and actual namespaced roles is neglible both in terms of functionality and complexity, so the decision comes down to which approach is more 'idiomatic'.

 [Aggregated ClusterRoles]: https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles
 [user-facing roles]: https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles